On June 7th, 2023, the Bank of Canada (BoC) announced it was raising its interest rate to 4.75%. This announcement comes after a short pause in hikes.

 The COVID-19 pandemic changed the economic landscape in 2020.
 To boost the economy, the Bank of Canada lowered its policy interest rate to 0.25%.

-Over the last year, since January 2022, the BoC has raised its policy interest rate by 450 basis points.
-The BoC is raising rates to attempt to rein in high inflation.
+However, since January 2022, the BoC raised its policy interest rate by 4.75%.
+This is an attempt to slow down high inflation.

-In June 2022, inflation reached a 39-year high of 8.1%.
-Though inflation has slowed in the months since, it remains high.
-Too high for the Bank of Canada, that hopes to slow the economy.
+In June 2022, inflation was the highest it’s been in almost 40 years.
+Although it has slowed in the months since, it remains high.
+Too high for the BoC, that hopes it will come down to its 2% inflation rate target.

 Let’s look more closely at how policy interest rates work and how they can affect your finances.